xueannafang/CMP_MALDI_tool/README.md

 In the next cell result, it returns the structure corresponded to the calculated mass and error to goal list.

 The first three elements in each row are number of [C, L, E] building block.
+The last element is number of HBr removed.

 The first row is with the smallest error.

 ```
-[cores linkers exts sites]:
+[cores linkers exts rm_sites]:
  [[1 3 0 3]
  [0 3 2 4]
  [1 2 0 2]]